 What’s the advice on identifying and responding to a local coronavirus outbreak?

-Public Health England have launched a campaign that provides advice to businesses on how to identify and respond to a local coronavirus outbreak.
+Public Health England’s campaign provides advice to businesses on how to identify and respond to a local coronavirus outbreak.
 The campaign seeks to help business operators:

 - Identify an outbreak of COVID-19 (one or more confirmed case depending on the business or organisation).